EU strategy for retail investors

 The second proposed regulation would amend Regulation (EU) 1286/2014 on key information documents for packaged retail and insurance-based investment products (PRIIPs) as regards the modernisation of the key information document (KID).

-The European Economic and Social Committee (EESC) adopted an Opinion on 25 October 2023.
-The EESC welcomes the statements that there are potential conflicts of interest in the sales and distribution models for investment products, and points out that there is already an independent advice gap for some consumers.
-It also welcomes the Commission proposal to align ongoing training requirements under IDD to MiFID and codify the related European Securities and Markets Authority (ESMA) Guidelines.
+The European Economic and Social Committee (EESC) adopted an opinion on 25 October 2023, where it welcomed the statements that there are potential conflicts of interest in the sales and distribution models for investment products, and pointed out that there is already an independent advice gap for some consumers.
+It also welcomed the Commission proposal to align ongoing training requirements under IDD to MiFID.

-The vote in Committe took place on 20 March 2024, and the text was voted in Plenary in the April II session.
+ECON's text was voted in Plenary in the April 2024 session.

-In its position published on 19 June 2024, the Council decided to remove the proposed ban on ’inducements’ received for execution-only sales, and strengthen the safeguards with additional rules.
+In its position published on 19 June 2024, the Council decided to remove the proposed ban on 'inducements' received for execution-only sales, and strengthen the safeguards with additional rules.
 It also introduces 'overarching principles', which are not part of the inducement test as such.
-It also introduces a new concept of 'Value for Money' to ensure that investment products are offered to retail clients only if they offer good value for money.
-The Council agreed that the European supervisory authorities European Securities and Markets Authority (ESMA) and European Insurance and Occupational Pensions Authority (EIOPA) would develop Union supervisory benchmarks.
+It also introduces a new concept of 'value for money' to ensure that investment products are offered to retail clients only if they offer good value for money.
+The Council agreed that the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) should develop Union supervisory benchmarks.

 References: